mactul/powermake/README.md

 - Very easy to read makefiles
   - If you are tired of huge GNU Makefiles, makefile.am or CMakeLists.txt that are impossible to read, you will love PowerMake
-  - You makefile will just be a small python script that can be read from top to bottom, even for someone that have never used PowerMake.
+  - You makefile will just be a small python script that can be read from top to bottom, even by someone that have never used PowerMake.

 - Cross-Platform:
   - PowerMake can detect the compiler installed on your machine and give you an abstraction of the compiler syntax.